fr33z00/jquery.panzoom/README.md

 For common support questions, see [the FAQ](https://github.com/timmywil/jquery.panzoom#faq) at the bottom.

+## fork notes:
+This forks adds the possibility to restrict panning to 2 fingers usage on touch screens (useful when click ability shall be preserved, and preferable to preserve sliding as a navigation act).

 ## Dependencies

 jquery.panzoom prefers jQuery 3.0.0+, but works with jQuery 1.9.0+ and jQuery 2.0.0+. jquery.panzoom supports IE9+.